mafintosh/torrent-stream/README.md

 	npm install peerflix-engine

+## Disclamer

+This module is under heavy development.
+Here be dragons

 ## Usage

 peerflix-engine is a node module that allows you to access files inside a torrent as node streams.